 Congratulations!
 Your fiancé(e) is now eligible to travel to the U.S. for your marriage ceremony, which must take place within 90 days of their arrival.
 Also, keep in mind that the K-1 visa stamp is valid for six months.
 Therefore, your fiancé(e) has six months after receiving the K-1 visa to come to the U.S.

 We completely understand that this process can seem complicated and difficult to navigate.
 Planning a wedding is already a stressful time, without the added pressure of figuring out the fiancé visa process.
-Let our experienced Columbus immigration attorneys at Sam Shihab & Associates help you make this process easier.
+Let our experienced Columbus immigration attorneys at Shihab Burke, LLC, Attorneys At Law help you make this process easier.
 Contact us today!